GitiHubi/courseAAA/README.md

 ## AAA Master Class :: Detection of Accounting Anomalies using Deep-Learning

-This repository features a series of interactive Jupyter Notebooks for the Fall term 2021 lab course accompanying the 7,044,1.00 *Introduction to Artificial Intelligence and Machine Learning* course offered at the University of St. Gallen (HSG).
+This repository features the interactive Jupyter Notebooks for the Fall term 2021 lab course accompanying the *Detection of Accounting Anomalies using Deep-Learning* Master Class held at the [AAA's Intensive Data and Analytics III Summer Workshop 2022](https://aaahq.org/Meetings/2022/Intensive-Data-and-Analytics-Workshop-III).

-The ineractive lab will walk you through the detection of accounting anomalies using deep autoencoder neural networks.
+The ineractive lab will walk you through the detection of accounting anomalies in large-scale accounting data (e.g. SAP ERP or Oracle Financials) using a particular deep-learning techniques referred to as [deep autoencoder neural networks](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.459.3788&rep=rep1&type=pdf).
 The the lab content is based on [Python](https://www.python.org), [Jupyter Notebook](https://jupyter.org), and [PyTorch](https://pytorch.org).

 ![Course Banner](banner.png)